 5. Quiet Property Over Thanksgiving Holiday

-If you are looking to take an all-inclusive, adults only Caribbean vacation, I highly recommend Sandals Grenada over Thanksgiving.
+If you are looking to take an all-inclusive, couples only Caribbean island vacation, I highly recommend Sandals Grenada over Thanksgiving.
 We were able to save money on flights and Sandals Grenada room rates for the 9 nights we booked.
 The resort wasn’t at full occupancy, which meant there were empty cabanas and lounge chairs at each pool daily.

 6. Romantic, Private Spots for Relaxation